AKloc/BookNotes/Devops for Dummies.md

 	- Have to understand and be able to project your perspective users.
 	- Create four or five INDIVIDUALS.
 With names, jobs, genders, salaries, locations.
 Build using these individuals as a lens.

+**Development**
+- Document architecture decisions, including why you DON'T do ce

 **What can I do with this?**
 - I have to use "inertia" more.
 - Why do we not have a "How was your experience" box when users finish enrollment?